4 - Orbitals, Shells and Subshells

 1) Principal Quantum Number (n)

-The first, n, is the number that labels the energy level of an electron.
+The first, n, is the number that labels the distance from the nucleus, or the energy level of an electron.
 Since we know, from Part 1, that the electrons with the lowest energy are the ones closest to the nucleus, we can tell that the lower the value of n, the lower the energy level.
 In chemistry, the energy level of an electron is described as its electron shell.

 These shells are labeled from K to O starting from their innermost shell to their outermost shell, according to their principal quantum number.
 To be clear, an n of 1 is referred to as the K shell, n = 2 is L, n = 3 is M, n = 4 is N and n = 5 is O. While they do have this alphabetical label, when describing shells, more people recognize the numeric value of n.
 However, they can help you organize when we talk about the subsequent quantum numbers.